Author

 I've respect and thought for creatures, love music, art, books, the magic of language, great documentaries, good clean fun, riding my e-bike, and pottering in a reasonable sized garden surrounded by trees and shrubs, and where I can work creatively.
 At one stage I was very much into making things with wood, and in the early years, into sketching.

-The following combination: Enjoyable, wholesome food, soft, easy listening music, good conversation, and good company — that is, quiet, relaxed, refined company, two or three friends, say.
+The following combination: Enjoyable wholesome food, easy listening music, good conversation, and good company — that is, quiet, relaxed, refined company, two or three friends, say.

 Generous, charitable, kind-hearted people who don’t pull out a check list and pen before they consider helping you out, who willingly search rather than wait to be asked for help, and who take the time to ring and call to see how you're getting on.